CONNECTING PANTANAL AND THE AMAZON

 By João Marcos Rosa

-Futher North is the Southern portion of the Amazon biome.
-A flight from Cuiabá to Alta Floresta will take you on a journey to a different Amazon experience from the Manaus gateway.
-Surrounded by the Cristalino River, there are plenty of opportunities for canoeing, swimming, nature walks, and wildlife viewing — from the rare giant otters to Brazil’s endemic red-nosed bearded saki monkeys.
-And because it is located in a more elevated part of the Amazon, the river does not flood the forest, allowing walks at any time of the year.
+Further north, the journey leads to the southern portion of the Amazon biome.
+A flight from Cuiabá to Alta Floresta transports to an Amazon experience distinct from the typical Manaus gateway.
+This region is nestled around the Cristalino River, offering abundant opportunities for canoeing, swimming, nature walks, and wildlife sightings.
+Here, it is possible to encounter rare giant otters and Brazil’s endemic red-nosed bearded saki monkeys.
+Situated in an elevated part of the Amazon, the river does not flood the forest, permitting walking adventures throughout the year.
+This dual-biome exploration promises an unforgettable experience of Brazil’s natural wonders.

 Need more information?